microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraServicePrincipalOwner.md

 - The first command gets the object ID of a service principal by using the Get-EntraServicePrincipal (./Get-EntraServicePrincipal.md) cmdlet, and then stores it in the $ServicePrincipalId variable.
 - The second command gets the object ID a user by using the Get-EntraUser (./Get-EntraUser.md) cmdlet, and then stores it in the $OwnerId variable.
-- The final command adds the user specified by $OwnerId an owner to a service principal specified by $ServicePrincipalId.
+- The final command Adds the user specified by $OwnerId an owner to a service principal specified by $ServicePrincipalId.

 ## Parameters